Zehtukae/combat-extender/guide.md

 13. This is the Script Extender folder which contains the configuration file `CombatExtender.json`.

+NOTE: If you want to replace this configuration with a pre-made one, this is the time to do that.

 ![bg3mm](./Source/Guide/json.png)

 14. You can edit your configuration in a browser using [Visual Studio Code](https://vscode.dev/)